Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Ramsey Theory

 The standard notation for a star graph is $S_n$ where $n$ is the number of vertices radiating outward, so $S_n$ has $n+1$ vertices.
-As and taking for example $K_{17}$, the target graph to color for $R(4)$, we find that any coloring must have a monochromatic $S_8$.
-Recall from Coloring Problem Definitions that $R(S_n)$ means we want that smallest complete graph which has a $2$-coloring without a monochromatic $S_n$.
+Using the well-known result and taking for example $K_{17}$, the target graph to color for $R(4)$, we find that any coloring must have a monochromatic $S_8$.
+Recall from subsection \ref{definitions} that $R(S_n)$ means we want that smallest complete graph which has a $2$-coloring without a monochromatic $S_n$.
 Thus our goal coloring of $K_{17}$ must have a monochromatic $S_8.$ As $K_n$ is completely symmetric we may choose where $S_8$ goes.
 If we pick $S_8$'s center to be vertex $16$ and then connect vertex $16$ to vertices $0$-$7$ we will find good synergy with our previous variable elimination technique, eliminating in this case a further variables.
-Let's say we chose the $S_8$ to be red which can be done as the choice between colors is currently completely symmetric.
+To understand this number, observe the first $8$ in the equation corresponds to the variables representing edges we pre-color.
+The $8\binom{8}{2}$ is interpreted as the number of $K_4$'s in $K_{17}$ such that two vertices in the $K_4$ come from vertices $0-7$, one comes from vertices $8-15$, and also includes vertex $16$.
+For each such instance, exactly one ancillary qubit can be pre-colored.
+Lastly the $\binom{8}{3}$ is similar in that it corresponds to the number of $K_4$'s in $K_{17}$ with three edges from the vertices $0-7$ and includes vertex $16$.
+Once again in each such instance an ancillary qubit can be pre-colored.
+We can choose the $S_8$ to be red which can be done as the choice between colors is currently completely symmetric.
 This technique may then be repeated with only a slight alteration.
 Consider the remaining $9$ vertices not included in the $S_8$ chosen before.
 We know from Ramsey theory that in the remaining $K_9$ there is a monochromatic triangle.
 Thus we may pick a monochromatic triangle and by symmetry may choose wherever we wish to place it in the $K_9$ by symmetry.
-In this situation, however, we can't just set the color since the whole graph is no longer symmetric.
+In this situation, however, we can not just set the color since the whole graph is no longer symmetric.
 But since we know the triangle is monochromatic, we may replace all three variables with a single variable $x$.
 Then any ancillary variables connecting two of the three variables may be set to $1-x$.
 This type of process may continue until there are not enough vertices in the graph to guarantee any helpful monochromatic sub-graphs.
-Note the pre-coloring method as described was not fully implemented, only a single $S_8$ was precolored.
+Note the pre-coloring method as described was not fully implemented, only a single $S_8$ was pre-colored.
 The $S_8$ though was chosen to minimize the number of ancillary variables needed.

 Using the methods described we were able to generate $K_4$ monochromatic-free colorings of $K_{11}$ consistently, $K_{12}$ often, and occasionally $K_{13}$ using three minutes of D-Wave's LEAP hybrid solver.
 Note that $K_{11}$ generally needs no more than $30$ seconds.